AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Guideline:** interact with these classes through their public APIs (interfaces/static helpers) rather than implementation details to preserve loose coupling and ease testing.
+**Guideline:** interact with these classes through their public APIs (interfaces/static helpers) rather than implementation details to preserve loose coupling and ease testing.<br>

+**Disclaimer:** This is a non-exhaustive list of common classes meant to give the developer an idea on what kind of classes are contained within the package.
+Please see [`commons`](https://github.com/AY2526S1-CS2103T-W14-2/tp/tree/master/src/main/java/seedu/bitebuddy/commons) for a full list of classes.
 </box>

 --------------------------------------------------------------------------------------------------------------------